zacharee/CameraXInfo/README.md

 This database relies on Firebase Firestore as the backend for storing device data.

 # Privacy
-CameraX Info uses Firebase Crashlytics and Firebase Firestore.
-Crashlytics is used to collect crash logs and Firestore is used for storing uploaded camera data.
+CameraX Info uses Firebase Firestore.
+Firestore is used for storing uploaded camera data.

+For crash reports, CameraX Info uses Bugsnag since version 1.3.0.
+Earlier versions use Firebase Crashlytics.

 No personal data is collected and your camera data isn't uploaded unless you upload it yourself.